-France is one of Europe’s top camping destinations; finding the best campsites in France can be overwhelming because every single area is accompanied by incredible campsites for the whole family.
+France is Europe’s top camping destination.
+Trying to identify the best campsites in France can be overwhelming because every single French region has incredible campsites!

-That’s why France has one of the most important camping destinations in Europe: not only the stunning locations of the majority of the campsites, but also how easy is to reach the various regions, the amazing food, the weather and the nature are decisive factors in the raise and shine of camping in France.
+Why is France one of the most important camping destinations in Europe?
+Not only because of the stunning locations of many campsites, but also the great road network and transport system making it easy to reach the various regions, the amazing food, the weather, the nature….

-Lets have a look at the 6 best campsites in France, to take you to the heart of France and its culture
+But look, to give some examples, let’s have a look at six of the best campsites in France, to take you to the heart of France and its culture.

-If you’re one of the 89 million annual tourists visiting France and you wanna experience the country at its best, check out these 6 best campsites in France where to relax, enjoy the nature, and disconnect from daily life.
+If you’re one of the 89 million annual tourists visiting France and you want to experience the country at its best, check out these 6 best campsites in France where to relax, enjoy the nature, and disconnect from daily life.

 Camping Sandaya La Cote de Nacre